eburghar/kakship/README.md

   activates modules, measure modules timings, ...),
 - transforms ansi-codes to `kakoune` face definitions so it can be rendered correctly with all styles

-It use an included [yew-ansi](https://github.com/siku2/yew-ansi) crate for parsing the ansi-codes to which I just added support for `reversed` and `dimmed` ansi-codes that can be used in `starship` styles definitions.
+It uses an included [yew-ansi](https://github.com/siku2/yew-ansi) crate for parsing the ansi-codes to which I just added support for `reversed` and `dimmed` ansi-codes that can be used in `starship` styles definitions.

-The kakoune script call `kakship` when buffer is idle for all normal buffers As `starship` is really fast and format a prompt in ms, the script doesn't need to be clever about when refreshing the status bar.
+The kakoune script call `kakship` when buffer is idle for all normal windows.
+As `starship` is really fast and format a prompt in ms, the script doesn't need to be clever about when refreshing the status bar.

 ## Installation